 Intro

-After a first tour of Europe Timisoara (East), Aveiro (West) and Aalborg (North), Rome (South), two virtual editions – SLERD 2020 and SLERD 2021 – the second tour of Europe led us first in Bucharest (SLERD 2022) and last year in Tallinn (SLERD 2023), in 2024 the ninth edition will be organized by the Université de Technologie de Troyes with the support, as for previous editions, by ASLERD, see the call for papers.
+After a first tour of Europe Timisoara (East), Aveiro (West) and Aalborg (North), Rome (South), two virtual editions – SLERD 2020 and SLERD 2021 – the second tour of Europe led us first in Bucharest (SLERD 2022), in Tallinn (SLERD 2023), in Troyes (SLERD 2024). and finally in Craiova (on-line format SLERD 2025), in 2026 the eleventh edition will be organized again in a fully on-line format by the ASLERD and University of Strathclyde, see the call for papers.

 Smart referred to learning ecosystems in ASLERD and SLERD contexts, thus, does not simply mean “technology enhanced” (to include expert systems or AI).
-The smartness is a more complex multilayered construct related to the wellbeing of the players operating in the ecosystems, that hopefully are also in relation with the territory (see Declaration of Timisoara, the proceedings of the previous SLERD conferences published by Springer (Aveiro, Aalborg, Rome , SLERD2020, SLERD2021, SLERD 2022 on-line and SLERD 2023) and the special issues (N.16, N.17, N.20, N.27, N.31, N.35, N.39, N.43, N.47, N.51, N.55 and N.59 in progress) devoted to SLERD by IxD&A journal).
+The smartness is a more complex multilayered construct related to the wellbeing of the players operating in the ecosystems, that hopefully are also in relation with the territory (see Declaration of Timisoara and its updated version Declaration of Troyes or Timisoara 2.0; the proceedings of the previous SLERD conferences published by Springer (Aveiro, Aalborg, Rome , SLERD2020, SLERD2021, SLERD 2022 on-line and SLERD 2023) and the special issues (N.16, N.17, N.20, N.27, N.31, N.35, N.39, N.43, N.47, N.51, N.55, N.60 and N.62) devoted to SLERD by IxD&A journal).
 Smartness is affected by the improvement of any relevant aspects of the learning processes and ecosystem functioning, especially if connected with territorial development and social innovation.

 Technologies are mediators.
 Hopefully they should be included but they are not a “sine qua non”.